The morphological differences between women and men are the result of differences in the volume and proportion of similar anatomical features.

 Critical Essays in Applied Sport Psychology

-Laboratory Manual for Exercise Physiology With Web Resource
+Perceptual-Motor Activities for Children With Web Resource

-Introduction to Kinesiology 4th Edition eBook With Web Study Guide
+Statistics in Kinesiology 4th Edition eBook

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.